yfiua/nshare-calc/README.md

 # nshare_calc
-Calculating the number of shares using integer programming.
+Python library for calculating the optimal number of shares given a portfolio using integer programming.

 ## Problem statement